MirkMissen/WindowsInformation/README.md

 # System configuration

 For files to be monitored, ensure **Maintain Objects List** is enabled.

-    Execute "openfiles /local on" to ensure this.
+Execute following command in CMD:

+    openfiles.exe /local on